NexusFi: Find Your Edge

 Entry: Enter when price crosses back inside the prior session's Value Area.
 Use a limit order at the VA boundary.

 Target: Prior session's TPOC as the primary target.
 The 80% Rule applies: once price enters the Value Area and spends two consecutive 30-minute periods inside it, there is approximately an 80% probability it will traverse the entire Value Area to the opposite boundary.
-Take partial profits at TPOC, trail remainder toward the opposite VA boundary.

 Value Area fade setup showing short entry below VAH with stop above IB High and POC target